zayncodes/zayncodes/README.md

 - 🌱 I’m currently learning Javascript & React
 - 💞️ I’m looking to collaborate on Opensource Projects and Intership programms
 - 📫 How to reach me - https://www.linkedin.com/in/nileshraaj/
-- ⚡ Fun fact: I secretly believe Cats can overrule Humanity 🤫😺
+- ⚡ Fun fact: I secretly believe Cats can Overrule Humanity 🤫😺

 <!---
 zayncodes/zayncodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.